-The Tyers Valley Tramway was a narrow gauge timber tramway built by the Forestry Commission of Victoria to exploit timber resources on the slopes of Mount Baw Baw, Victoria.
-The tramway met with the Victorian Railways narrow gauge line from Moe to Walhalla at Collins Siding, and was built to the same 2 ft 6 in (762 mm) gauge.
+The Tyers Valley Tramway was a narrow-gauge line built by the Forestry Commission of Victoria to exploit the timber resources on the slopes of Mt Baw Baw.
+The tramway met with the Victorian Railways’ narrow-gauge line from Moe to Walhalla at Collins Siding, and was built to the same 2 ft 6 in (762mm) gauge.
 The tramways serving the Tyers Valley were largely destroyed by bushfires in 1926.
-Rather than rebuild the private tramways, the Forestry Commission, a government body, decided to construct a higher quality tramway to serve all the private sawmills in the district.
+Rather than rebuild them, the Forestry Commission decided to construct a higher standard tramway to serve all the private sawmills in the district.

-The tramway used secondhand 40 lb rails from Tasmania.
-It had a maximum grade of 1 in 30 (3.33%), and the curves a minimum radius of 80 ft (24.38 m).
-No ballast was used, however greater use was made of sleepers than was normal.
+The tramway used secondhand, 40lb rails from Tasmania.
+It had a maximum grade of 1 in 30 (3.33%) and the curves had a minimum radius of 80ft (24.38m).
+No ballast was used but there were more sleepers than normal … timber availability not being an issue

-The tramway route extended 6.1 miles (9.8 km) from Collins Siding to Tyers Junction, where the line divided to follow the two branches of the Tyers River.
+The tramway extended 9.8km from Collins Siding to Tyers Junction, where the line divided to follow the two branches of the Tyers River.

-The tramway closed in 1949, and the Climax moved to the Government sawmill at Erica.
-The Climax was subsequently preserved on the Puffing Billy Railway, along with one of the TALC tractors.
+It closed in 1949, and its Climax locomotive moved to the government sawmill at Erica.
+That engine has since been restored for the Puffing Billy Railway, along with one of the TALC tractors.

 New article created by a Trail manager in Archive 2011.